JetBrains/resharper-devguide/Platform/Zones/Implementation.md

 Similarly, zones can be licensed, so a zone may be installed, but unavailable due to an expired (or trial) license.

 Furthermore, zones are hierarchical, and can have dependencies.
-For example, the "ILanguageCharpZone" depends on the "IClrPsiLanguageZone" and all of its dependencies:
+For example, the "ILanguageCSharpZone" depends on the "IClrPsiLanguageZone" and all of its dependencies:

 ```
 ILanguageCSharpZone